mohd-baqeri/mern-auth/README.md

 Then run the command:
   - npm install

-Then goto frontend folder and run the command:
+Then go to the frontend folder and run the command:
   - npm install

-Come back to root and run the command:
+Come back to the root and run the command:
   - npm run dev